 The growing voices to move the manufacturing away from China can help India if the government and local businesses help global MNCs set up production units in India.

 As the global industries are looking for a new destination to move the investment out of China, India can play a crucial role.

-Even Mahatma Gandhi started the Swadeshi Movement to economically weaken British rule.
-The growing influence and power of CCP has threatened the world and probably deep down world leaders want a balancing act.
+Even our freedom fighters started the Swadeshi Movement to weaken British rule economically.
+The growing influence and power of CCP have threatened the world, and probably deep down, world leaders want a balancing act.